SerJosh/wordsmith/README.md

 ### Manual Testing

+Manual testing was done for the thesting of the website

 #### Navigation bar

 | Feature being tested | Expected Outcome | Testing Performed | Actual Outcome | Result (Pass or fail) |